-Figure 21: Design Option 3
+Figure 20: Design Option 3

-STEP THREE: PREFERRED DESIGN OPTION
+PHASE THREE: PREFERRED DESIGN OPTION

-The findings from the second online survey contributed to the development of a preferred design option (Figure 22).
+The findings from the second online survey contributed to the development of a preferred design option (Figure 21).
 The following themes were consistent preferences from the public outreach and are reflected in the preferred option:

-- Strong support for flexible space rather than too many more sports fields - The most excitement for improved bike amenities - A desire for trails, flexible open space, and a splash pad - A clear preference for a skate park and dog park was modified by adjusting the playground footprint and adding an adequate separation between the uses.
-These changes were incorporated into a draft master plan (Figure 24) and presented to City Council.
+- Strong support for flexible space rather than too many more sports fields - The most excitement for improved bike amenities - A desire for trails, flexible open space, and a splash pad - A clear preference for a skate park and dog park

 The preferred option was presented at a third virtual open house.
 Public comments led to minor adjustments to the design of the preferred option.
 Specifically, there were concerns about the proximity of the playground and skatepark.
-The design
+The design was modified by adjusting the playground footprint and adding an adequate separation between the uses.
+The preferred option includes the following: